tagtime/tminder/README.md

 * 2018.04.14 Tiny improvements to the H.M.S.
 Parsafore
 * 2019.05.15 Prettier display of things like "1h 30m"
 * 2025.05.29 Change hosting from Glitch to GitHub Pages
+* 2025.06.26 Better html header and other tweaks